 COBI SCHWIMMWAGEN Set (2403)

 The COBI SCHWIMMWAGEN Set 2403 features 200 highly detailed brick parts and colorful, easy to read detailed instructions.
 The COBI SCHWIMMWAGEN parts all work perfectly with LEGO and you will be impressed with the quality of COBI sets.
 COBI Sets differ in that they offer many more pieces and the majority of the parts are unique to COBI.
-You can learn more about the similarities and differences between COBI and LEGO here.

 The COBI SCHWIMMWAGEN 2403 includes 1 figure and all the markings are pad printed so stickers are not necessary.